 Resident alien taxes

 As a legal U.S. resident, you’re subject to the same tax rules as U.S. citizens.
 This means that you must report all income you earn on annual tax returns, regardless of which country in which you earn it.
-When you prepare your return, you can always use the 1040, or if eligible, the 1040A or 1040EZ.

 A non-resident must also pay income taxes to the IRS but only on the income that’s effectively connected to the U.S., which generally includes the money you earn while in the U.S. The IRS, however, has no authority to impose tax on the income that non-residents earn in their home countries or in any foreign country for that matter.